cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 #### Block Info Service

+The block info `Service` will be defined in the `cosmossdk.io/core/blockinfo` package.

 The `BlockInfo` service allows modules to get a limited set of information about the currently executing block that does not depend on any specific version of Tendermint:
 ```go